 - Co-ordinate, assign and supervise the work of general farm workers and harvesting labourers

 - Supervise and oversee breeding and other livestock-related programs

 - Supervise, monitor and enforce procedures to maintain animal and crop health and welfare

 - Supervise and oversee growing and other crop-related operations

 - Supervise maintenance of infrastructure, equipment, and supplies

 - Develop work schedules and establish procedures

-- Ensure farm safety and bio-security procedures are followed
+- Ensure farm safety, food safety and security and bio-security procedures are followed

 - Maintain quality control and production records